tokio-rs/website/content/blog/2023-11-23-announcing-axum-0-7-0.md

 foundational library for much of the networking ecosystem in Rust and finally having a stable API is a big milestone.

+[`hyper` is guaranteeing] to not make anymore breaking changes for the next three years which means the surrounding ecosystem can also become more stable.

-[`hyper` 1.0] comes with a big shuffling of the APIs.
+`hyper` 1.0 comes with a big shuffling of the APIs.
 The previous low level APIs (found in [`hyper::server::conn`]) were stabilized whereas the high level APIs (such as [`hyper::Server`]) have been removed.